Syllabus

 Homework

-Throughout the semester, there will be a total of ten homework assignments, administered through PrairieLearn.
+Throughout the semester, there will be a total of eleven homework assignments, administered through PrairieLearn.

 Labs

-There will be a total of ten labs throughout the semester, submitted through a combination of PrairieLearn and Canvas.
+There will be a total of eleven labs throughout the semester, submitted through a combination of PrairieLearn and Canvas.
 Each lab will have two components, a model and a report.
-Additional information and instructions can be found on the lab policy page of the course website:
+Information and instructions can be found on the lab policy page of the course website:

-There will be three quizzes throughout the semester taken at the Computer-Based Testing Facility (CBTF).
-Additional information (including dates and times) and instructions can be found on the quiz policy page of the course website:
+There will be three exams throughout the semester taken at the Computer-Based Testing Facility (CBTF).
+Information (including dates and times) and instructions can be found on the exam policy page of the course website:

 Course Communication